 \subsection{Cross sections for $K^- p \to K \Xi(1530)$}

-In the present fitting process, nine $\Lambda/\Sigma$ hyperon and their resonances are taken into consideration.
-In addition, two kinds of cutoff constants, $\Lambda_{a}$ and $\Lambda_{b}$, are involved by the form factors in the amplitudes, with for low-spin intermediate states ($J^{P}\leq 3/2$) and $\Lambda_{b}$ for high-spin intermediate states ($J\ge 5/2$), respectively.
-Here, we take $\Lambda_a=1.0$ GeV and $\Lambda_b=0.5$ GeV as in Ref.~\cite{Sharov:2011xq}, while the rest parameters $g_Y$ can be determined by fitting the cross sections for $K^- p \to K^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$.
+In the present fitting process, nine $\Lambda$ and $\Sigma$ hyperons and their resonances are taken into consideration.
+In addition, two kinds of cutoff constants, $\Lambda_{a}$ for low-spin intermediate states ($J\leq 3/2$) and $\Lambda_{b}$ for high-spin intermediate states ($J\ge 5/2$), are involved by the form factors in the amplitudes.
+Here, we take $\Lambda_a=1.0$ GeV and $\Lambda_b=0.5$ GeV as those in Ref.~\cite{Sharov:2011xq}, while the remaining parameters $g_Y$ can be determined by fitting the cross sections for $K^- p \to K^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$ simultaneously.
 In addition, it should be noted that the experimental data for the cross sections for $K^- p \to K^+ \Xi(1530)^-$ in the range of $\sqrt{s}=[2.087,2.168]$ GeV are inconsistent with each other as shown in Fig.~\ref{Fig.3}.
-In particular, the cross sections at $2.087$ GeV, $2.111$ GeV, $2.123$ GeV, $2.126$ GeV, $2.151$ GeV, and $2.168$ GeV are around 80 $\mathrm{\mathrm{\mu}b}$ with lage uncertainties, while the cross section at $2.108$ GeV is measured to be $(41 \pm 10)\ \mathrm{\mu b}$, which is evidently smaller than the nearby data.
-Due to the inconsistency mentioned above, in the following, we perform the fitting with the experimental data having the same weight (model A) and different weight (model B) .
+In particular, the cross sections at $2.087$, $2.111$, $2.123$, $2.126$, $2.151$, and $2.168$ GeV are around 80 $\mathrm{\mathrm{\mu}b}$ with large uncertainties, while the cross section at $2.108$ GeV is measured to be $(41 \pm 10)\ \mathrm{\mu b}$, which is evidently smaller than the nearby data.
+Due to the inconsistency mentioned above, we employ two distinct fitting strategies, a uniform weighting scheme (model A) and different weighting approach (model B).